School of Physical Sciences at The Open University

 You do not need to submit a research proposal, as it is already defined by us.
 You are encouraged to contact the lead supervisor of the project(s) for any informal enquiries.

-Interviews will take place remotely in the week beginning on 22nd April 2024.
+Interviews will take place remotely on 5th-6th September 2024.

 Funding and Eligibility

-Unless stated otherwise, the studentships are funded for 3 years and 6 months, attract a stipend of £18,622 per year (2023/24 rate) directly payable to the student, and cover the home-student University fees.
+The studentships are funded for 3 years and 6 months, attract a stipend of £18,622 per year (2023/24 rate) plus a CASE uplift directly payable to the student, and cover the home-student University fees.
+The studentships also include a £1,000 research training support grant per year.

 To be eligible for funding, applicants must meet the UKRI academic requirements.
 We normally require that the candidates have at least a 2:1 at UK BSc or MSc level, but some projects may differ – please check the project description or confirm with the main supervisor of the project you are interested in.